ChrisYoxall/go.learning/readme.md

 - Pattern matching a single package, for example 'go run .', 'go run *.go' or 'go run example/cards'
 - Refer https://pkg.go.dev/cmd/go#hdr-Compile_and_run_Go_program

-Doing 'go build' compiles but does not install the result.
-Doing 'go build' ignores files that end in '_test.go'.
+Doing 'go build' compiles but does not install the result and ignores files that end in '_test.go'.
 See https://pkg.go.dev/cmd/go#hdr-Compile_packages_and_dependencies

-Doing 'go test' recompiles and runs tests.
+Doing 'go test' (include -v for verbose) recompiles and runs tests.
 See https://pkg.go.dev/cmd/go#hdr-Test_packages